 Not eligible for permitted development?
 Don’t worry, though planning has a bad reputation, it can be a seamless process, if you have the right designer by your side.

 If this is your first project, we recommend enlisting a designer to not only draw up designs for your new room, but to also act as your planning agent.
 This means they’ll package up your project correctly, and liaise with the local authority on your behalf.
 Not only will this protect you from common planning mistakes, they’ll be able to make any quick changes to your design, should the council suggest these are needed to get approval first time round.

 Once submitted, planning takes around 8 weeks for a decision to be reached.

-Though architects can submit your project, you will need to pay the application fee yourself.
+Though architectural practice can submit your project, you will need to pay the application fee yourself.
 This can vary council to council.

 If approved, planning permission lasts for three years.

 Planning permission is tied to the house, so if you sell your home, it can be sold alongside for a boost to your house price.